Fylart/Fylart/README.md

 ## Introduction

-I first started drawing anime here and there with no passion and zero skills until i slowly developed it then started gaining interest on learning how to make games!!
+I first started drawing anime here and there with no passion and zero skills, until I slowly developed it.
+I then started gaining interest on learning how to make games!!

 ## Skills
 <ol>